NotoriousRebel/TimeWeather/README.md

   program will query the openweathermap API and <br>
   return the current time and temperature for the location.

+* Currently requires an OpenWeatherMap API can get one [here](https://openweathermap.org/api)

 * Program requires geo-tz, moment-timezone, and node-fetch either install them seperately or do
    ```bash
    yarn install